OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 2. **Hypothesis**: Hypothesis is a property-based testing library that complements traditional example-based testing.
 Instead of writing specific test cases, you specify general properties that your code should satisfy.
 Hypothesis then generates input data automatically to thoroughly test these properties, uncovering edge cases and potential bugs.

+## Python Project Initialization

 When starting a new Python project, it's beneficial to use project templates that include predefined directory structures, configuration files, and boilerplate code to jumpstart development.
 Tools like `cookiecutter` and project templates such as `scicookie` provide convenient starting points for various project types:

 - **Cookiecutter**: Cookiecutter is a command-line utility that generates projects from project templates.
 It prompts you for project-specific details and then creates a customized project structure based on the selected template.
 There are many community-contributed templates available for various types of Python projects, including web applications, libraries, and data analysis projects.

-- **Scicookie**: Scicookie is a project template designed specifically for scientific computing projects in Python.
-It includes a structured directory layout, configuration files for tools like `pytest` and `tox`, documentation templates, and example code snippets.
-Scicookie helps streamline the setup process for scientific Python projects and encourages best practices in testing and documentation.
+- **SciCookie**: SciCookie is a project template ocused on the scientific python community, but it can be used by any python project.
+It includes a structured directory layout, documentation templates, and example code snippets.
+SciCookie helps streamline the setup process for scientific Python projects and encourages best practices in testing and documentation.

 In summary, while `unittest` provides a robust framework for writing unit tests in Python, alternative frameworks like Pytest and Hypothesis offer additional features and flexibility.
 When starting a new project, leveraging project templates such as `scicookie` with tools like `cookiecutter` can accelerate setup and promote best practices in project organization and testing.